daryllxd/lifelong-learning/psychology/nir-eyal-blog.md

 *Online games like FarmVille suffer from what I call "finite variability", an experience that becomes predictable with use.* While Breaking Bad built suspense over time, eventual interest in the show waned when it finally concluded.
 With plot lines known and the central mysteries revealed, the show just wouldn't seem as interesting the second time around.

-Businesses with finite variability must constantly churn out new content and experiences to cater to their customers' insatiable desire for novelty.
-Contrast with companies making products with infinite variability, like games.
+*Businesses with finite variability must constantly churn out new content and experiences to cater to their customers' insatiable desire for novelty.* Contrast with companies making products with infinite variability, like games.
 Games played to completion offer finite variability while those played with other people have higher degrees of infinite variability.

 Content consumptions is finitely variable, but content creation is infinitely variable.
 Platforms like Youtube, Facebook, Pinterest, and Twitter all leverage user-generated content to provide visitors with a never-ending stream of newness.

 # Is Some Tech Too Addictive?
 [link](https://medium.com/behavior-design/is-some-tech-too-addictive-5ddda4ee53b2)

-Having rabid users is not a problem most companies face.
-The much more common dilemma is a lack of customer engagement.
-But is there ever too much of a good thing?

-The trouble is this: The attributes that make certain products engaging also make them potentially addictive.
-There is no way to separate the fun of gaming, for example, with its potential for abuse.
-Social media is exciting principally because it utilizes the same variable rewards that make slot machines compelling.
-Spectator sports or television watching, enjoyed by billions of people, share common traits with the primary function of illicit drugs — they provide a portal to a different reality.
-If what we’re watching is engaging, we experience the high of being mentally elsewhere.
+- The attributes that make certain products engaging also make them potentially addictive.
+- There is no way to separate the fun of gaming, for example, with its potential for abuse.
+- Social media is exciting principally because it utilizes the same variable rewards that make slot machines compelling.
+- Spectator sports or television watching, enjoyed by billions of people, share common traits with the primary function of illicit drugs — they provide a portal to a different reality.
+- If what we’re watching is engaging, we experience the high of being mentally elsewhere.

-Visit your local sports bar and watch the people during a big game.
-During the most exciting parts of the game, they'll be in a state similar to "the zone".
+- Sports bar people: they will be in a state similar to "the zone".

-Though Dr. Chance's story reveals the power some technologies have on some people, the fact is most people do not get hooked.
-According to Wang, only 3% of users walk the 25,000 daily steps Chance was logging.
+- Only 3% of users walk the 25,000 daily steps Dr. Chance was logging.
 Continued repetition of a behavior despite adverse consequences is very small.
 Studies show that relatively few people are susceptible to addiction and that even those who do get addicted quit their dependencies when they change life stage or social context.

-However, any company collecting user information can no longer take cover under the same excuse.
-Tech companies know exactly who their users are and how much time they are spending with their services.
-If they can hypertarget advertising, they can identify harmful abuse.